Italian Intermediate A2 (Monday Nights)

 Discover the joy of learning Italian through engaging lessons and practical conversations, laying a solid foundation for your language skills.

-A course for those who have competed at least 1 term (16 hours) of Italian.
+A course for those who have competed at least 2 terms (32 hours) of Italian.

 Course Breakdown